LLC Operating Agreements

-Why you should have an LLC Operating Agreement
+Why you should have a lawyer draft your Operating Agreement

 - Who owns what of the LLC business?